packetchaos/navi/README.md

   * -creds  -->       Find Credential failures
   * --time TEXT -->   Find Assets where the scan duration is over X mins
   * -ghost -->        Find Assets found by a Connector and not scanned by Nessus(AWS ONLY)
+  * --port TEXT --->  Find assets with an the open port provided

 ### Examples